- What is hereditary hemochromatosis?

 What are the symptoms and signs of hemochromatosis?

-- In men, symptoms may not appear until 40-50 years of age.
+- In men, symptoms may not appear until 30-50 years of age.
 Iron deposits in the skin cause darkening of the skin.
-Since females lose iron through menstrual blood loss, they develop organ damage from iron accumulation 15 to 20 years later than men on average.
+Since females lose iron through menstrual blood loss, nonmenstruating women develop symptoms 15 to 20 years later.